epomatti/azure-servicebus-performance-benchmark/README.md

 ## 📈 Benchmarking Results

-While sending messages to a Premium namespace with 1x MU it was possible to achieve consistent 5.000+ messages / second.
-No doubt it can be increased, specially if using batches, as this test was done using a single message per send operation.
+While sending messages to a Premium namespace with 1x MU it was possible to achieve:
+- 5.000+ messages / second for single messages
+- 10.000+ messages / send for batch messages

 Message count: